A digital product that sells while you sleep is the ultimate dream, but you might be wondering how to create digital products in the first place.

 Finally, your email list will be essential to the success of your business.
 When people purchase educational content, they want to feel as though they really know the person selling the digital product.

 Email marketing is the best way to build this relationship.

 For example, Ramit Sethi sells almost all of his courses exclusively through email and has had launches range up to $5 million in just a week.

-To build a strong email list, email regularly in a personal tone of voice.
-Here’s an excellent example of one of Ramit’s emails.
+To build a strong email list, email regularly in a personal tone of voice that achieves the right balance of storyselling.

 Creating a digital product is relatively easy.
 The hard part is finding your audience and communicating why your product in particular is ideal to solve their pain point.

 Even if you’ve tried launching a digital product before, these tips about how to create digital products will help make your next one a success.